ngless-toolkit/ngless/docs/contents/configuration.rst

 =============

 .. note:: ngless' results do not change because of configuration or command
-    line options. **The ngless protocol always has the complete information on what is computed**.
+    line options. **The ngless script always has complete information on what is computed**.
 What configuration options change are details of _how_ the results are computed such as where to store intermediate files and how many CPU cores to use.

 Ngless gets its configuration options from the following sources: